New World Translation: Translators

-2013 revision
+Revisions

+In 1970, the translation was revised, with the publisher citing changes in modern English usage and a better understanding of the Hebraic and Greek languages.
+In 1971, footnotes were added.
+In 1981, another revision was released, which included a concordance and appendix.
+A large-print edition was released in 1984.

 At the Watch Tower Society's annual meeting on October 5, 2013, a significantly revised translation was released.
 Referring to the new revision, the publishers stated, "There are now about 10 percent fewer English words in the translation.
 Some key Biblical terms were revised.
 Certain chapters were changed to poetic format, and clarifying footnotes were added to the regular edition."
 The Pericope Adulterae (John 7:53 – 8:11) and the Short and Long Conclusions of Mark 16 (Mark 16:8–20)—offset from the main text in earlier editions—were removed.
 The new revision was also released as part of an app called JW Library.
 The 2013 edition of the New World Translation has been translated, in whole or in part, into more than 326 languages.

 Translation

 According to the Watch Tower Society, the New World Translation attempts to convey the intended sense of original-language words according to the context.
 The original New World Translation employs nearly 16,000 English expressions to translate about 5,500 biblical Greek terms, and over 27,000 English expressions to translate about 8,500 Hebrew terms.
 The translators state that, where possible in the target language, the New World Translation prefers literal renderings and does not paraphrase the original text.